 Singapore is a tiny nation-state at the tip of the Malaysian Peninsula.
-Its favorable location at the intersection of several busy trade routes has contributed to its breakneck growth (and comfortable status as one of the world’s richest countries).
-And, due to its status as an international business hub, English is widely spoken here.
-But its limited supply of human capital makes Singapore quite dependent on foreign workers.
-According to the Singaporean Government, approximately 2 million of the country’s 5.26 million inhabitants were foreign-born as of 2011.
+Its favorable location at the intersection of several busy trade routes has contributed to its breakneck economic growth and comfortable status as one of the world’s richest countries.
+And, due to its status as an international business hub, English is widely spoken there.

 Singapore’s immigration policy has changed several times over the years, but the current iteration heavily favors skilled, high-earning workers.
 In fact, visa classes are awarded on the basis of income.
-Only relatively high-earning workers, those earning more than approximately $3,000 in U.S. currency per month, can sponsor their families.
+Only relatively high-earning workers can sponsor their families.